 - March 2020 – start of the hackathon, registration opens

-- (Beginning of April TBC) – a series of webinars introducing the teams and their progress.
+- 1st April – 9th April – a series of webinars introducing the teams and their progress.
 There are educational elements in these webinars.

 In order to participate in the hackathon, please REGISTER HERE

 You can join the teams mentioned above at any time between now and May 2020.
-The registration is open to anyone from anywhere in the world as most of the hackathon is done virtually.
+The registration is open to anyone from anywhere in the world as the hackathon is done virtually.